v-viksur/architecture-center/docs/microservices/data-considerations.md

 - Store only the data that a service needs.
 A service might only need a subset of information about a domain entity.
 For example, in the delivery bounded context, we need to know which customer is associated to a particular delivery.
 But we don't need the customer's billing address &mdash; that's managed by the Accounts bounded context.
 Thinking carefully about the domain, and using a DDD approach, can help here.

 - Consider whether your services are coherent and loosely coupled.
-If two services are continually exchaning information with each other, resulting in chatty APIs, you may need to redraw your service boundaries, by merging two services or refactoring their functionality.
+If two services are continually exchanging information with each other, resulting in chatty APIs, you may need to redraw your service boundaries, by merging two services or refactoring their functionality.

 - Use an [event driven architecture style](../guide/architecture-styles/event-driven.md).
-In this archtecture style, a service publishes an event there are changes to its public models or entities.
+In this architecture style, a service publishes an event there are changes to its public models or entities.
 Interested services can subscribe to these events.
 For example, another service could use the events to construct a materialized view of the data that is more suitable for querying.

 - A service that sends events should publish a schema that can be used to automate serializing and deserializing events, to avoid tight coupling between publishers and subscribers.
 Consider JSON schema or a framework like [Microsoft Bond](https://github.com/Microsoft/bond), Protobuf, or Avro.
 Think about how you will version the event schema.